LI, state lawmakers applaud news of ISIS leader's death

 Rep. Tom Suozzi (D-Glen Cove) said in a statement, “Big win for America and the world!
 We got the mastermind and leader of ISIS.
 This success was achieved through the leadership of the United States, our armed forces, the sheer bravery of the men and women in our military and our intelligence communities, working in close coordination with our allies in the region, who are as committed to eradicating terrorism as the United States.”

-Sen. Kirsten Gillibrand (D-New York) also expressed gratitude for those in the armed services, but criticized Trump's handling of Syria and terrorism.
+Sen. Kirsten Gillibrand (D-N.Y.) also expressed gratitude for those in the armed services, but criticized Trump's handling of Syria and terrorism.

 “I will continue to speak out against his ill-advised policies that have really harmed our allies such as the Kurds and made the region more unstable,” she said.

-Sen. Chuck Schumer (D-New York) called al-Baghdadi "a dangerous man, an evil man.”
+Sen. Chuck Schumer (D-N.Y.) called al-Baghdadi "a dangerous man, an evil man.”

 "Despite this great victory, we must not confuse the death of this evil man with the total defeat of ISIS," he said, pointing to potentially hundreds of ISIS prisoners and sympathizers who have escaped in recent weeks.
 “New Yorkers know all too well the destruction a small group of terrorists thousands of miles overseas can cause from so far away."